LarsBarkman/LarsBarkman.github.io/_posts/2015-08-26-alignmentmaps-with-graphviz.md

 </br>

 ##Generating output from the source
-After completing the needed "source code" we are now ready to generate the output.
+After completing the needed "source code" (the source can be found <a href="https://github.com/LarsBarkman/Graphviz_Models/blob/master/AlignmentMap.dot" target="_blank">here</a>) we are now ready to generate the output.

 Graphviz supports many output formats but I prefer SVG mainly because the generated file is searchable on the page, can be indexed and you can add functionality like e.g. adding explanatory text when "mouse-over" or add a clickable URL to both nodes and connections.